 If I had to pick my favorite thing to make for lunch, this fiesta avocado chicken salad would be it.
 Using mashed avocado as a base makes it dairy-free AND no-mayo, and paleo/whole30!
 It’s packed with Mexican-inspired and Southwest flavors like lime, cilantro, cumin, and smoked paprika, with bell pepper added for crunch.

-It’s easy to make in bulk (so you can pack it for lunch all week), it’s inexpensive to make, and it’s a much healthier alternative to your average deli meat (which often has all kinds of hidden sugars and chemicals).
+It’s easy to make in bulk (so you can pack it for lunch all week), and it’s inexpensive to make.
+It’s such a great healthy alternative to a plain old turkey sandwich!

 It’s super versatile.